-To ensure safe weight loss and allow for healing and recovery after weight loss surgery, it will be necessary for you to follow a nutritionally complete meal plan.
-To prevent over-stretching of the pouch, discomfort, improper healing, or malnutrition, we highly recommend that you follow our meal plan.
+This nutrition plan also helps prevent over-stretching of the pouch, discomfort, improper healing, or malnutrition, we highly recommend that you follow our meal plan guidelines after bariatric surgery.
 The foundation of your success are the followings: proper amount of protein and dense nutrients, hydration, portion control, and taking your essential bariatric vitamins and minerals.

 - You MUST sip VERY SMALL amounts of fluid ALL DAY.

 - It may be difficult to get all your fluids in right after surgery.
 Your initial goal is 64 ounces with a minimum requirement of 48 ounces per day to prevent dehydration.